Abortion Laws: What’s Required To Get an Abortion?

 The term "partial-birth abortion" was coined in 1995 by the National Right to Life Committee.
 It refers to a specific medical procedure developed for late-term abortions.
 Late-term abortions are more likely to occur because of fetal impairment or abnormality.

-Called dilation and extraction (D&X), the fetus was partially delivered into the birth canal before aborting it.
-The technique was developed to prevent cervical damage.
+This abortion technique is called dilation and extraction (D&X).
+It was developed to prevent cervical damage if the fetus was partially delivered into the birth canal.
 The intent was to safeguard the woman's ability to carry a child at a later time.
 The federal government banned this method in most cases (Gonzales v.
 Carhart, 2007).

 Public Funding Restrictions